 Port Tampa Bay may have found a formula which works to grow port's long-limited cruise industry.

-For the first time this year, the port is poised to serve 1 million cruise passengers, a sizeable feat considering the height limitations of Sunshine Skyway Bridge and competition from larger, more active cruise ports better positioned around Florida.
+For the first time, in 2017 Port Tampa is poised to serve 1 million cruise passengers, a sizeable feat considering the height limitations of Sunshine Skyway Bridge and competition from larger cruise ports in Florida.

 It's making the leap not by bringing in the top-of-the-line megaships, but rather relying on refurbished, smaller ships, a growing population and easy-to-reach destinations.